Exclusive trend analysis and insights into Canada’s venture capital ecosystem from John Rikhtegar, Director of Capital at RBCx

 Our in-depth study of VC fundraising activity since 2013 tells the story of a maturing ecosystem heavily influenced by macroeconomic factors.
 While the Canadian VC ecosystem in many ways mirrors that of the U.S., there are also key differences that present unique opportunities and challenges for investors and allocators, particularly at this point of the market cycle.

-If you couldn’t make it to Montreal, here’s what our report reveals about the past decade of Canadian VC fundraising and the current state through the first half of 2024.
+Here’s what our report reveals about the past decade of Canadian VC fundraising and the current state through the first half of 2024.

 In cyclical markets, what goes up must come down